byt3n33dl3/BlackMarlinExec/README.md

 ## Acknowledgments
 **( These are the people who did the hard stuff )**

-This project was originally inspired by:
+This project was inspired by:
 - [CredCrack](https://github.com/gojhonny/CredCrack)
 - [SMBexec](https://github.com/pentestgeek/smbexec)